 Note the minus sign in the second term.
 Thus

-We can now express as a symbolic determinant as follows.
+We can now express

 This gives three full “upper left to lower right” diagonals, and three full “upper right to lower left” diagonals, as shown.
 Compute the products along each diagonal, then add the products on the right and subtract the products on the left: